JusticeRage/Gepetto/README.md

 # Limitations

 - The plugin requires access to the HexRays decompiler to function.
-- The request to ChatGPT is currently synchronous and will cause IDA to freeze during the query.
-I'm currently working on a workaround.
 - ChatGPT is a general-purpose chatbot and may very well get things wrong!
 Always be critical of results returned!

 # Acknowledgements